Cosmic-Chatter/Constellation/control_server/README.md

 Once you have collected some data, you can easily download it as a comma-separated values (CSV) file that cane be read by Microsoft Excel or another data analysis app.
 To do so, go to the settings view from the web console and select the appropriate template.
 Then, click the "Download data" button and a CSV download will be initiated in your browser.

 By clicking the _Clear data_ button, you can erase the existing data.
 This action cannot be undone.

+### Settings tab

+#### Changing the exhibit

+Use the _Set current exhibit_ dropdown box to change the exhibit being displayed. **This change takes immediate effect and may result in an unsightly transition in public view.**

+#### Creating and deleting exhibits

+You can create and delete exhibits from the settings tab.
+When creating an exhibit, you can either create an empty exhibit (no definition for any component), or you can clone the existing exhibit.

+### Hiding tabs

+The tabs can be hidden from view by modifying the URL.
+For example, to hide the schedule tab, change the URL to read `http://[Your IP]:[Your Port]/webpage.html?hideSchedule`.
+To hide both the help and settings tabs, use `http://[Your IP]:[Your Port]/webpage.html?hideHelp&hideSettings`.

+Hiding tabs can be useful when creating a status console for certain staff, without showing them the deeper configuration options. **Note that these options can be re-enabled simply by modifying the URL, so this is not a secure method of limiting access.**